w3f/Grants-Program/applications/Aisland-Docusign.md

 ### Project Details

 Preface:
 We have already developed a minimum viable product (MVP) that is available at [https://docusign.aisland.io](https://docusign.aisland.io).
-The current MVP is offering the following features
+The current MVP is offering the following features:

 - Dashboard to manage the workflow
 - Create/Edit a document on-line using the block editor (editor.js).